 On grinders with a "Lever Release," such as the Rancilio Rocky and the Pasquini Moka, you must first press down a release lever and then turn the bean hopper to adjust the fineness.
 You will not hear any clicks when it spins since it is silent.
 The bean hopper/setting will snap into place when you let go of the release lever, which will prevent it from being accidentally moved.

 Grinders with stepless adjustment provide an almost limitless number of grind settings to choose from when fine tuning a grind.
 You have complete control over how much or how little you want to change the setting.
 Like with grinders with stepped adjustment, there are no preset points at which the grind setting will stop, unlike on this model.

 Coffee grinding is a physically violent activity.
-The more coffee you ground, the hotter the coffee becomes as a result of increased heat generated by the grinding burrs and surrounding elements.
+The more coffee you grind, the hotter the coffee becomes as a result of increased heat generated by the grinding burrs and surrounding elements.
 High-speed grinders produce the greatest amount of static charge and heating up your freshly ground coffee.
 The size of the grind you will need is closely tied to the sort of equipment you will be using.
 Different varieties of espresso/coffee machines produce a fine powder that is nearly powder-like in texture.

 The longer the coffee is ground, the finer the grind gets.
 In a coffee grinder, the burrs are the portion that smashes the coffee beans into a consistent size.
 There are two types of burr grinders available: Conical and Flat Plate Burr Grinders.
 Both kinds of grinders are renowned for their versatility and high level of performance.
 When selecting a grinder, one of the most crucial decisions you will have to make is the style you want.